xster/flutter-wiki/Using-Flutter-Drive-with-Web.md

-In the last months Flutter Drive is enabled for most browsers.
+In the last months Flutter Drive has been enabled for most browsers.

 This document explains the steps that should be followed before running the tests, how to run the tests, example usages and handy tools that can be used.